 Term Meaning Pandemic Worldwide spread of an infection.
-Pathways of care The process a person follows when receiving care; describes what happens, when and who's involved.
+Pathways of care The process a person follows when receiving care; describes what happens, when and who is involved.
 Re-mobilisation Re-starting services that were stopped during the pandemic.
 Renewal The restarting of services which have been interrupted, with a focus on improvement and redesign where appropriate.
 Resilience Being able to cope with and recover from a stress or hardship.
 Surveillance services Services which monitor the spread and rate of infection in our population.
 Sustainable Can be maintained at a level we need which is safe, effective and affordable.
 Unscheduled services Emergency and urgent care (such as care provided in Accident & Emergency departments).
-Vulnerable Someone may be easily harmed, physically or psychologically, for example, someone with a medical condition that means an infection could make them very ill.
-Whole System Refers to all the health and social care service providers across the Board area (NHS and non-NHS) working together to meet the needs of the population they serve.
+Vulnerable Able to be hurt easily (for example, someone with a medical condition that means an infection could make them very ill).
+Whole system Refers to all the health and social care service providers across the Board area (NHS and non-NHS) working together to meet the needs of the population they serve.
 This includes all teams, organisations and key stakeholders.